JohnBetaCode/JohnBetaCode/Management_Notes.md

 * **T** - Timely When will the goal be accomplished?
 To create timely goals, make sure each one gets assigned a deadline, whether short-term (“what can I do today?”) or long-term (“what can I do in six months?”).
 Time-bounded goals ensure lofty ideas can be broken down into actionable steps and make tracking milestones easier and more efficient.

-How do you write a SMART goal?: Start writing a specific goal with as much detail as possible.
+How do you write a SMART goal?
+Start writing a specific goal with as much detail as possible.
 Then, add a measurable action to achieve it, followed by what is needed to accomplish this action and what’s relevant and might influence your process.
 Set deadlines and timelines to keep track of your progress to finalize it.
 Remember, write goals that seem realistic and detailed, so you can easily follow what you are setting out to do.

 <br />